Lindisfarne

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Lindisfarne has 42 active public transport stops, all of which are bus stops.
 These stops are served by 99 different routes that together facilitate 8,505 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average living 216 meters from the nearest stop.
-Lindisfarne, being predominantly residential, sees most commuters traveling outward.
-Cars remain the primary mode of transportation, used by 87% of residents, while buses are used by 8%.
-On average, there are 1.3 vehicles per dwelling.
+The area's transport accessibility is rated as good, with residents typically living within 216 meters of the nearest stop.
+As a predominantly residential zone, most Lindisfarne residents travel outward for work.
+Cars remain the primary mode of commuting at 87%, while buses account for 8%.
+On average, there are 1.3 vehicles per dwelling in the area.

-According to the 2021 Census, only 8.1% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 1,215 trips per day across all routes, resulting in approximately 202 weekly trips per individual stop.
+According to the 2021 Census data, which may have been influenced by COVID-19 conditions, only 8.1% of residents work from home.
+The service frequency across all routes averages 1,215 trips per day, equating to approximately 202 weekly trips per stop.

 Frequently Asked Questions - Transport